8 Secrets to Exfoliate Skin for a Radiant Glow

 If your skin tends to be oily or breakout-prone, BHAs are your best mate.
 Salicylic acid can penetrate oil-filled pores and help clear congestion from within.
 You can handle more frequent exfoliation—2-3 times per week is usually spot on.

-Fruit Scrub
+Charcoal Scrub

 Gentle is the name of the game here.
 AHAs like lactic acid or PHAs work beautifully for dry skin, providing hydration whilst they exfoliate.
 Start with once a week and see how your skin responds before increasing frequency.